pdinklag/MinecraftStats/README.md

 This documentation is written for both variants.
 If anything special applies to one variant in particular, you will always find a corresponding subsection.

+#### Plugin Exclusives

+The Plugin has some exclusive features, making its use much easier than the CLI.
+Some features are for communication with other plugins, others are conveniences that are enabled by being run in the scope of a server application.

+* Automatic updates at regular intervals.
+* Automatic detection of webservers run by other plugins ([dynmap](https://github.com/webbukkit/dynmap)).
+* Support for offline-mode skins via [SkinsRestorer](https://skinsrestorer.net/) (v14.2.2 or later).

 ## Setup

 This section will guide you through getting *MinecraftStats* up and running.